civol/HDLRuby/tuto/tutorial_sw.md

 end
 ```

 There is a difference from Ruby though in that the C code cannot be used directly and must be compiled to a library, and it is the name of the library that has to be indicated in the `code` section.
-Since the format of the compiler program depends highly on the target software environment, it is recommended to omit the extension (e.g., here only 'echo' and not 'echo.so' or any other extension), so that the framework looks for the suitable format automatically.
+Since the format of the compiler program depends highly on the target software environment, it is recommended to omit the extension (e.g., here only `echo` and not `echo.so` or any other extension), so that the framework looks for the suitable format automatically.